Trucking

 3. Load Boards

-Load boards have been around a long time.
-In the old days, you could find them on special television screens in most truck stops.
+Load boards have been around for a long time.
+In the old days, you could find them on special television screens at most truck stops.
 They’ve kept up with the changes in technology and are now available online.
 Load boards are like classified ads for the trucking industry.
 Brokers and shippers post loads to the load board and include the pick-up and drop-off locations, rate, contact numbers, and other information pertinent to the load.

 With the CloudTrucks app, you have access to multiple load boards and over 200 brokers and shippers, making it easier to find and plan your loads